 - were laid off/furloughed due to COVID-19 or who quit due to harmful workplace practices;

 - OR are former journalists suffering from lasting emotional or physical trauma from your time in the field.

 The IWMF's United States Journalism Emergency Fund, created by the International Women’s Media Foundation in partnership with Craig Newmark Philanthropies.
-To qualify for this Fund, you must be a U.S.-based journalist of any gender (including men) targeted as a result of your reporting at events related to the highly charged political unrest and polarization in the U.S., including elections, civil movements and other challenging environments.
+To qualify for this Fund, you must be a U.S.-based journalist of any gender (including men) targeted as a result of your reporting and other challenging environments.
 You may request support for:

 - Immediate needs related to your professional work, such as medical aid, destroyed or stolen equipment and protective gear;

 - Long-term needs such as trauma, mental health services and referrals to legal support.